-This edition was published by Dell on October 2011 in paperback and has 342 pages.
+This historical romance is a paperback edition that was published by Dell on October 2011 and has 342 pages.

 Second in the Bedwyn Saga historical-romance series revolving around the Bedwyn family in the Regency England of 1814.
 The couple focus is on Rannulf Bedwyn, the third-oldest brother of the unmarried Duke of Bewcastle, and Judith Law, the impoverished second daughter of a rapidly floundering reverend.